-FS 1271 Leadership III
+FS 1271 Leadership III 1 credit (1 lec.)

 Provides the company officer with the basic leadership skills and tools to perform effectively in the fire service environment.
 Course covers when and how to do the following: delegate to subordinates, assess personal leadership styles through situational leadership, discipline subordinates, and apply coaching and motivating techniques for the company officer.